robert-zaremba/robert-zaremba.github.io/2018/02/06/doers__coachers_and_product_managers.rst

 ====================================

 .. author:: default
 .. categories:: none
 .. tags:: management
 .. comments::

-What do you think about this statement?
+What do you think about the following statement?

     We Need Fewer Product Managers.